Vince Fumo

-Vincent Joseph Fumo (born May 8, 1943) is a former politician, lawyer and businessman from Philadelphia, Pennsylvania.
+Vincent Joseph Fumo (born May 8, 1943) is an American politician, lawyer, and businessman from Philadelphia, Pennsylvania.
 A Democrat, he represented a South Philadelphia district in the Pennsylvania Senate from 1978 to 2008.
 On March 16, 2009, he was convicted of 137 federal corruption charges.
 On July 14, 2009, he was sentenced to 55 months in federal prison.

 Early life and education

-Fumo holds a B.S. from Villanova University ('64), a law degree from Temple University School of Law ('72) and an MBA ('84) from the Wharton School of the University of Pennsylvania.
+Fumo holds a B.S. degree from Villanova University (1964), a Juris Doctor degree from Temple University School of Law (1972), and an MBA (1984) from the Wharton School of the University of Pennsylvania.
 He served on the board of trustees of the National Constitution Center in Philadelphia, a museum dedicated to the U.S. Constitution.

 Career

 In 1974, Fumo, along with three associates, was the target of a 44 count indictment for mail fraud.
-The four men, who included the Majority Leader of the State Senate, the head of the Democratic City Executive Committee, and the Chief Clerk of the State House were accused of helping convicted Senator Cianfrani, add 33 ghost employees to the state payroll.
+The four men, who included the Majority Leader of the State Senate, the head of the Democratic City Executive Committee, and the Chief Clerk of the State House were accused of helping convicted Senator Henry Cianfrani, add 33 ghost employees to the state payroll.
 At the time, Fumo was an assistant to Peter Camiel in charge of patronage.

 In 1978, Fumo was convicted by a jury of 15 counts.
 However, a federal judge overturned the conviction in 1981 after motions by the defense to acquit.